Level of Study

 Objectives and Content

-- can explain different theories of creation, emergence, function and influence of international organizations
+- knows different theoretical approaches to explain the emergence, function and influence of international organizations

-- explain the context and origins of these institutions,
+- can explain the context and origins of these institutions,

-- discuss the development of these institutions on the international or supranational level in the light of political theory
+- discuss the development of these institutions at the international or supranational level through the lens of organisation and governance theories

-- consider international organizations in the light of democratic and legal criteria
+- consider the effects of international organizations in the light of problem-solving, legitimacy, and power relations

 - can assess national institutions and political processes in the light of international institutional developments

-- can gather new knowledge, critically assess and convey this knowledge
+- can gather, critically assess and convey new knowledge

 Required Previous Knowledge